A Guide to ODS Shows

 ODS offers diverse show opportunities for members and dressage riders of all experience levels.
 These shows include schooling opportunities for young horses and riders just getting started through nationally recognized USDF/USEF competitions.

 You can find all ODS show-related entries, award rules, and application forms in our Forms + Documents library.

 Schooling shows offer a fun atmosphere for all levels of exhibitors and horses to practice their rides.
 They are also great for introducing young or new horses to the show atmosphere; setting learning objectives; and having fun.
 Schooling shows include judging with scoring and comments but do not count toward awards nor are results reported to ODS, USDF or USEF.
 Schooling shows are not required to hire licensed judges.

 The rules for schooling shows are set by the show management; however ODS encourages management to follow the ODS League Show Rules.
 Schooling shows hosted by ODS members or chapters can apply for ODS Insurance.

 ODS League shows provide a “second tier” level of competition intended to prepare the horse and rider for USEF-Licensed (“Recognized”) shows.
-Most USEF show rules are followed.
-However, one key exception is that league shows allow for relaxed rider attire.
+USEF show rules are followed with the exceptions of league shows allow for relaxed rider attire and do not require additional officials and staff as with licensed shows.
 Judging is generally by USDF “L” program graduates (the first tier of judging recognized by USEF).